cmkobel/gBGC/README.md

 Genospecies C stems from 3 geographical groups.
 30 from DK, 46 from DKO and 40 from F.
 _(I assume DK in denmark, DKO is Denmark Organic and F is Faroe islands.)_

-_Concern: Does it make sense to group into organic and non-organic (DK)?_
+_Concern: DK and DKO are in geographically close proximity to each other.
+Does it make sense to group into organic and non-organic (DK)?_

 #### Results from PHI
 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/13_phi_permut_bin.png)